 The culture of performance

 “Our Balanced Scorecard has made a pretty decent bunch of managers, a pretty decent bunch of informed managers.
-It respects people’s opinions: built in is the ability for people to allow their judgements to come through: judgement and evidence combined.” – Steve Inch, Deputy Chief Executive, Dimensions
+It respects people’s opinions: the ability for people to allow their judgements to come through, is built in: judgement and evidence combined.”
+Steve Inch, Deputy Chief Executive, Dimensions

 The catch is, no matter how good your discipline of performance, your cultural context will always trump it.